 The exhibition has since travelled to Dublin, Harrogate and Farfield Mill in Cumbria and will be at Walford Mill in Dorset 2 March – 7 April 2019.

 Studio 21 is a group of textile artists who bring together a creative and innovative mix of media and stitched textiles.
-The aim of the group, which formed in 1997, is to develop and extend innovative techniques, and to push the boundaries of traditional expectations in textiles.
+The aim of the group is to develop and extend innovative techniques and to push the boundaries of traditional expectations in textiles.